Parent Information Package

 Credit Card Charges

 Credit Card charges will appear on your statement under the name WILLOWGROVE.
-Outstanding balances after September 1, 2024 (without an agreed upon payment plan) will be charged interest of 1% per month.
+Outstanding balances after September 1, 2026 (without an agreed upon payment plan) will be charged interest of 1% per month.

 Unless other payment arrangements have been made, any additional charges for additional goods or services used during your child’s camp experience (i.e. extended care) will be charged to the credit card provided, either at the time of use or upon completion of your child’s stay at camp.

-Credit Card Processing Fees
+Processing Fees

 As of Oct.
 6, 2022, businesses are now able to pass on credit card processing fees to the consumer.
-This added charge comes alongside already record-high inflation rates, creating many new financial barriers for many families.
+This added charge comes alongside already record-high inflation rates, creating many financial barriers for many families.

 Promotional Photos